-Wetlands directly abut RPW and thus are jurisdictional as adjacent wetlands.

-- Wetlands directly abutting an RPW where tributaries typically flow year-round.
+- Wetlands directly abut RPW and thus are jurisdictional as adjacent wetlands. - Wetlands directly abutting an RPW where tributaries typically flow year-round.
 Provide data and rationale indicating that tributary is perennial in Section III.D.2, above.
-Provide rationale indicating that wetland is directly abutting an RPW: - Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
+Provide rationale indicating that wetland is directly abutting an RPW: Delineation of the wetlands at the project site revealed that the wetlands on site were located within the floodplain and were abutting the waterway and the wetland lines were contiguous with the OHW mark of Pigeon Creek. - Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
 Provide data indicating that tributary is seasonal in Section III.B and rationale in Section III.D.2, above.
 Provide rationale indicating that wetland is directly abutting an RPW: